amazeeio/PixelsForDrupal/README.txt

 4. Edit your configuration.

-	Go to http://yourwebsite.com/admin/ and use 'ok' as the default password
+	Go to http://yourwebsite.com/admin/ and use 'ok' as the default password.

 	Here is what should be configured: